 This is debatable!
 And yes it is not one of the easiest things to do in these times, especially if you’ve observed the more harsh effects of the Coronavirus pandemic.
 But practicing gratitude for the things we do has shown again and again to be hugely helpful for mental health.
 Believe it or not, gratitude is a central principle of most philosophies and religions around the world.
 One can also achieve this by using pearls as per their zodiac signs.

-Follow these tips to stay mentally fit during Covid-19 and also comment in the comment section to let us know your take on the mental health and its importance.
+Follow these tips to stay mentally fit during the pandemic and also comment in the comment section to let us know your take on mental health and its importance.